off-by-some/homeworld/README.md

 * **You want rollback** — the ability to try a change and cleanly step back — without learning a new language to describe your computer
 * **You've been burned** — by a setup script that died halfway through and left the machine half-configured

-The common thread: your environment is an accumulation of small decisions, and you want it to be a *document* instead — one you can version, share between machines, and safely regenerate.
-If you have fifteen dotfiles and one laptop, Homeworld is more machinery than you need; see the [comparison table](#where-another-tool-fits-better) below for lighter options.
+The common thread: your environment is an accumulation of small decisions, and you want it written down somewhere — versioned, shared between machines, and safe to rebuild.
+If you have fifteen dotfiles and one laptop, Homeworld is probably more than you need; see the [comparison table](#where-another-tool-fits-better) below for lighter options.

 ## The Resources